 Many keto dieters reporting waking up during the night and experiencing restlessness during sleep.
 This happens because you’re dropping most of the carbs from your diets, and carbs are known for making you feel sleepy (just think about how much you need a nap after a large plate of pasta).

 Insomnia normally goes away after a few weeks.
 And many folks find that they sleep better than ever before after they’ve been on the diet for a month or so and their body has become keto-adapted.

-Pinterest Image For 11 Symptoms and Signs of Ketosis
+Pinterest Image For 11 Ketosis Symptoms and Signs

 Please pin the image below so that you and others can quickly and easily refer to the list and check if you’re in ketosis or not.